origolab/origo-binary/docs/private_transaction.md

 **personal_sendShieldTransaction**

-Sends transaction and signs it in a single call.
+Send transaction from public address to private address and signs it in a single call.
 The account does not need to be unlocked to make this call, and will not be left unlocked after.

 #### **Parameters**